Isometric is a visual identity and graphic design consultancy that specializes in print, digital, and exhibition design.

-We also work with a variety of organizations who represent marginalized and underserved populations, including civilians in zones of conflict, youth participating in American circus, and the beneficiaries of a chlorine dispenser program in Kenya and Uganda.
+We also work with a variety of organizations who represent marginalized and underserved populations, including civilians in zones of conflict, subjects of human trafficking, and the beneficiaries of chlorine and deworming programs.
 We believe in design that transcends existing expectations by challenging cliches and stereotypes in visual culture.

 Andy studied sociology at Princeton University, where he was awarded the Pyne Honor Prize, the university’s highest general undergraduate distinction.
 He studied graphic design at RISD, where he received his MFA as a Paul & Daisy Soros Fellow.